Why Get Baptized?

 — Luke 23:39-42

-The conversion of the thief on the cross shows that there can be unique circumstances that prevent an individual from getting baptized by immersion, and in those situations the baptism of Jesus is substituted for that person; however, this is not an excuse for someone who is able, but does not wish to get baptized.
-Baptism is still a very important public commitment to Jesus.
+The conversion of the thief on the cross demonstrates that there can be unique circumstances which prevent a person from being baptized by immersion.
+In such cases, the baptism of Jesus is counted on their behalf.
+However, this is not an excuse for someone who is able but unwilling to be baptized.
+Baptism remains a vital public commitment to Jesus.

 What does baptism not do?